 But if your toddler turns out to be stubborn and feisty, the reality could be very different.

 If you’re a busy parent without a lot of spare time to cram in a three-day potty training course, it could be a different experience altogether.

 But just because it might turn out more difficult than you think it would, doesn’t mean you can’t get through it!

 Remember back to previous big transitions early in your child’s life.

 They were tougher than you imagined… but you prevailed!

 There’s no reason you can’t do an awesome job here.

 While your kiddo might not magically start using the bathroom themselves in a day or less…

 …that doesn’t mean you can’t get there sooner rather than later!

-Let’s hop into the details on how to start potty training!
+Ok, with those shared, let’s hop into the tips and ideas you can use for how to start potty training!